[INFO] The NeRF Geometry Lab¶

 - Build the entire structure atom-by-atom in a single forward pass

-Use the sliders below to modify the φ and ψ angles of the central residue (residue 5).
+Use the sliders below to modify the phi and psi angles of the central residue (residue 5).
 Watch how:

 - The 3D structure changes in real-time